jjdelorme/dotnet-id-token/README.md

 # .NET Get ID Token Sample

 This Google C# sample demonstrates authenticated service to service calls using an ID token with Cloud Run.
-Service A (this service) -> Service B (Authenticated).
+"Service A" (this service) -> "Service B" (Authenticated).

 ## Git Tags